 - Rinse the dried mushroom with water.
 Place mushrooms in a large pot and then pour about 4 cups of hot water and let them soak for 30 minutes.
 Get the all soaked and plumped mushroom out and cut into slices.
 Save the liquid and top up with water to make up 500 ml.
 Add the rest of the seasoning and bring to a boil.
 Lower the heat, cover and let it gently simmer and braise for the next 1 hour

-- Marinade the minced pork and pork slices with the seasonings (divided) in separate bowl.
+- Marinade the minced pork, pork slices, and liver with the seasonings in separate bowls.
 Cover and keep in the refrigerator

 - Bring the chicken broth to a boil.
 Add ikan bilis and seasonings.
 Lower the heat and let it simmer gently for 30 minutes.
 Season to your taste

 ON THE DAY OF SERVING

 - Bring a large pot of water to a boil.
 Loosen the egg noodles with your hand if they come in tight bundles.
 Place the noodles in the noodle blanching basket and cook for about 45 seconds and use chopsticks on the other hand to stir the noodles while cooking.
 Remove from boiling water and rinse in cold water to stop the cooking process and to make the noodles springy and chewy.
 Shake off any excess water and then plunge the basket back into the boiling water for about 2-3 seconds so the noodles are warm.
 Put in a serving bowl.
 Toss the noodles with the sauce

 - Portion the minced pork and sliced pork for 1 portion in an empty bowl.
 Ladle the hot broth over the meat.
 Use the back of the ladle to gently break up the meat.
 Let them sit for about 5 minutes.
 This will not fully cook the meat